rust-lang/book/src/ch12-04-testing-the-librarys-functionality.md

 Great!
 It works.
 Now that our test is passing, we could consider opportunities for refactoring the implementation of `grep` and be certain we maintain the same functionality while we do so.
-This code isn't bad, but it isn't taking advantage of some useful features of iterators.
-We'll be coming back to this example in Chapter 13 where we'll explore iterators in detail and see how to improve it.
+This code isn’t bad, but it isn’t taking advantage of some useful features of iterators.
+We’ll be coming back to this example in Chapter 13 where we’ll explore iterators in detail and see how to improve it.

 Now that the `grep` function is working, we need to do one last thing inside of the `run` function: we never printed out the results!
-We'll do that by adding a `for` loop that prints each line returned from the `grep` function:
+We’ll do that by adding a `for` loop that prints each line returned from the `grep` function:

-<span class="filename">Filename: src/lib.rs</span>
+<span class=“filename”>Filename: src/lib.rs</span>

 ```rust,ignore
 pub fn run(config: Config) -> Result<(), Box<Error>> {